 You will fall into one of three categories.
 You’ll either be perceived as a hopeful amateur, a first-time film producer, or a veteran film producer.
-If you are looking to improve the way you are perceived, here are social indicators that may inadvertently lock you into a category.
+If you are looking to improve how you are perceived, social indicators may inadvertently lock you into a category.

 Hopeful Amateur: The hopeful amateur has not yet made a feature film but wants to.
 They attend AFM to get a lay of the land and make connections.
 While many are earnest, friendly people – It is important to note that AFM (like most Hollywood events) also attracts dozens of loud-mouthed, BIG talking phonies.
 How do you spot a phony?
 Good question.

 Phony filmmakers usually hand out business cards like candy to anybody that will listen to their pitch.
-When not talking face-to-face with some poor sap, phonies can be found within earshot of a populated area, yelling into their phone.
+When not talking face-to-face with some poor sap, phonies can be found within earshot of populated areas, yelling into their phone:

 “Johnny, we are close to getting green-lit for five million.
 I have to get going.
 We have another meeting!”

-First-Time Filmmaker – The first-time filmmaker has just completed his first feature and hopes his movie will be the breakout hit that garners millions of dollars in upfront advances, complete with a three picture deal.
-The first-time filmmaker arrives at AFM, usually flying in from some small town in the mid-western United States and enthusiastically walks from booth to booth, dropping off screeners and business cards.
+First-Time Film Producer: The first-time film producer has just completed their first feature and hopes the movie will be the breakout hit that garners millions of dollars in upfront advances, complete with a three-picture deal.
+The first-time filmmaker arrives at AFM, usually flying in from some small town in the mid-western United States, and enthusiastically walks from booth to booth, dropping off screeners and business cards like candy.

-Sometime during the third day of networking, the first-time filmmaker realizes that he is surrounded by thousands of other first-time filmmakers, competing for the exact same deal.
-Towards the end of AFM, this first-time filmmaker is invariably approached by some unscrupulous distributor who offers to “pick up” his movie and put it on iTunes.
+Sometime during the third day of networking, the first-time filmmaker realizes that he is surrounded by thousands of other first-time filmmakers competing for the same deal.
+Towards the end of AFM, first-time filmmakers are invariably approached by some unscrupulous distributor who offers to “pick up” the movie and put it on some VOD platforms.

 While the deal does not pay much money, the validation is more than enough.
 The filmmaker gets a Hollywood deal.
 And the distributor acquires licensing rights for pennies on the dollar.
-The results of this dealing prompts the first-time filmmaker to push aside a group of phonies, pick up his own phone, and shout:
+This results in the first-time filmmaker pushing aside a group of phonies, picking up his phone, and shouting: